Is a cheek swab an illegal search and seizure?

 Court Ruling on Illegal Search and Seizure

 The Court noted that when determining whether a search is reasonable, the reviewing judge must consider the legitimate governmental interest involved against the degree to which the search intrudes on a person’s privacy.
 In this case, the Court decided that the judge must give great weight to the significant governmental interest in identifying arrestees and the unmatched potential of DNA identification to serve that interest.
-The Court determined that the privacy intrusion was minimal and involved virtually no risk, trauma, or pain.
+The Court determined that the privacy intrusion of a DNA cheek was minimal and involved virtually no risk, trauma, or pain.

 The Court ruled that taking a DNA cheek swab is no different than taking fingerprints or photographs and, therefore, is a legitimate police booking procedure that is reasonable under the Fourth Amendment.